fiery06/lsc-james-plugin/README.md

 ### Goal

-The object of this plugin is to synchronize addresses aliases from one referential to a [James server](https://james.apache.org/).
+The object of this plugin is to synchronize addresses aliases and users from one referential to a [James server](https://james.apache.org/).

+### Address Aliases Synchronization

-For example it can be used to synchronize the aliases stored in the LDAP of an OBM instance to the James Server(s) of an OpenPaas deployment.
+In the following example, LSC plugin will be used to synchronize the aliases stored in OBM's  LDAP server and James Server(s) of a TMail deployment.

-### Architecture
+#### Architecture

 Given the following LDAP entry:
 ```